New media: Political campaigns in the United States

 Some of that research has shown that there is a connection between the amount and degree of voter engagement and turnout.
 However, new media may not have overwhelming effects on either of those.
 Other research is tending toward the idea that new media has reinforcing effect, that rather than completely altering, by increasing involvement, it "imitates the established pattern of political participation".
 After analyzing the Citizenship Involvement Democracy survey, Taewoo Nam found that "the internet plays a dual role in mobilizing political participation by people not normally politically involved, as well as reinforcing existing offline participation."
 These findings chart a middle ground between some research that optimistically holds new media up to be an extremely effective or extremely ineffective at fostering political participation.

-Terri Towner found, in his survey of college students, that attention to new media increases offline and online political participation particularly for young people.
+Terri Towner found in his survey of college students that attention to new media increases both offline and online political participation, particularly among young people.
 His research shows that the prevalence of online media boosts participation and engagement.
 His work suggests that "it seems that online sources that facilitate political involvement, communication, and mobilization, particularly campaign websites, social media, and blogs, are the most important for offline political participation among young people".

 When gauging effects and implications of new media on the political process, one means of doing so is to look at the deliberations that take place in these digital spaces.
 In citing the work of several researchers, Halpern and Gibbs define deliberation to be "the performance of a set of communicative behaviors that promote thorough discussion. and the notion that in this process of communication the individuals involved weigh carefully the reasons for and against some of the propositions presented by others".

 The work of Daniel Halpern and Jennifer Gibbs "suggest that although social media may not provide a forum for intensive or in-depth policy debate, it nevertheless provides a deliberative space to discuss and encourage political participation, both directly and indirectly".
 Their work goes a step beyond that as well though because it shows that some social media sites foster a more robust political debate than do others such as Facebook which includes highly personal and identifiable access to information about users alongside any comments they may post on political topics.
 This is in contrast to sites like YouTube whose comments are often posted anonymously.